-enable_interrupt enables global interrupts by setting the I bit in the status register and returns the value of the status register before the I bit is set.
-You can restore the state of the I bit from the value returned from enable_interrupt by using the restore_interrupt intrinsic function.
+enable_interrupt enables global interrupts by setting the IGE bit in the interrupt control register IC and returns the value of the interrupt control register before the IGE bit is set.
+You can restore the state of the IGE bit from the value returned from enable_interrupt by using the restore_interrupt intrinsic function.

-enable_interrupt is an intrinsic function and produces inline code.
+enable_interrupt is an intrinsic function, produces inline code, and you can use it on any MAXQ30 device.